-AMP has retained Ramirez & Co., Inc. as financial advisor (the "Financial Advisor") and Kensington Capital Advisors, LLC as Financial Products Advisor (the "Financial Products Advisor") in connection with the issuance of the Series 2017A Bonds.
-Neither the Financial Advisor nor the Financial Products Advisor is obligated to undertake, and neither has undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.
+AMP has retained Ramirez & Co., Inc. as financial advisor (the "Financial Advisor") in connection with the issuance of the Series 2021A Bonds.
+The Financial Advisor is not obligated to undertake, and neither has undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.